epassaro/git-tools/README.md

 git sync upstream main
 ```

-This script will make your local `feature` and remote `origin/feature` branch identical to `upstream/main`.
+That will make your local `feature` and remote `origin/feature` branch identical to `upstream/main`.

 ### `git setup`